The award is, like everything else, affected by COVID-19. The award has changed to accommodate the changes.

 - Want to take on the challenge of building a show garden as a professional development opportunity

 The award aims to promote good horticulture, good design and innovative thinking when looking to solve environmental and landscape challenges.
-Maintenance of the garden will be in the judging criterior.
+Maintenance and sustainability of the garden is included the judging criteria.

 Every year, fulfilling environmental, social, health and aesthetic issues in innovative ways becomes more important.
 This award specifically aims to realise and promote the artistic visions of the designer rather than the design being a small part of a bigger marketing campaign.